Rafe Pomerance: Climate change activism

-Pomerance first became interested in climate change after reading a 1978 EPA report, "Environmental Assessment of Coal Liquefaction: Annual Report".
+Pomerance first became interested in climate change after reading a 1978 EPA report, Environmental Assessment of Coal Liquefaction: Annual Report.
 The EPA report mentions "a report by the National Academy of Sciences (NAS) which warns that continued use of fossil fuels as a primary energy source for more than 20 to 30 more years could result in increased atmospheric levels of carbon dioxide.
-The greenhouse effect and associate global temperature increase and resulting climate changes could, according to NAS be both 'significant and damaging.'"
+The greenhouse effect and associate global temperature increase and resulting climate changes could, according to NAS be both 'significant and damaging.
 Reading these words led Pomerance to contact a number of scientists for answers.
 He teamed up with scientist Gordon MacDonald and began scheduling meetings with government officials to discuss the issue of climate change.
 Their meeting with top White House scientist, Frank Press, prompted a National Academy of Sciences study, "Carbon Dioxide and Climate: A Scientific Assessment", informally known as the Charney report, the first National Academy assessment that attempted to quantify the impacts of increased on the climate.

-Pomerance joined the World Resources Institute in 1986 and continued to attempt to fight for climate change policy.
-He and Gus Speth convinced Senator John Chafee to hold the June 10 and 11, 1986 hearings on “Ozone Depletion, the Greenhouse Effect, and Climate Change", with James Hansen being the key witness.
+He joined the World Resources Institute in 1986 and continued to attempt to fight for climate change policy.
+He and Gus Speth convinced Senator John Chafee to hold the June 10 and 11, 1986, hearings on “Ozone Depletion, the Greenhouse Effect, and Climate Change", with James Hansen being the key witness.
 Hansen's testimony at this hearing and his 1988 Senate testimony Chaired by Senator Tim Wirth, on the effects of climate change are now regarded as a turning point in the public's awareness of the issue.
-Press coverage of these hearings were extensive, resulting in higher public awareness of the issue.
+Press coverage of these hearings was extensive, resulting in higher public awareness of the issue.

-In 1989, at the World Conference on the Changing Atmosphere, Pomerance and others suggested proposing a concrete goal.
-His suggestion was "a 20 percent reduction in carbon emissions by 2000."
-This goal became internationally known as a target for emission reductions.
+In 1988, at the Toronto "Changing Atmosphere: Implications for Global Security" conference, Pomerance and others suggested proposing a concrete goal.
+There was vigorous debate in the conference plenary but this target became a centerpiece of the final conference statement.
+The words were "Reduce CO2 emissions by approximately 20% of 1988 levels by the year 2005 as an initial global goal".
+It became internationally known as a target for emission reductions.

 In 2023 he articulated a vision of setting a limit on sea level rise, as a way of making climate change goals more tangible.
-These views were described in "The Case for Capping Sea Level Rise" In 2025, Pomerance has continued to speak about the importance of sea level rise and the ongoing melt of the Greenland Ice Sheet.
+These views were described in "The Case for Capping Sea Level Rise".
+As of 2025, Pomerance still spoke about the importance of sea level rise and the ongoing melt of the Greenland Ice Sheet.

-Pomerance is considered by the Climate Institute an "Unsung Hero of the Climate Wars".
+Pomerance is considered by the Climate Institute one of the "unsung heroes of the climate wars".
 His lobbying efforts in the 1980s were the subject of a 2018 New York Times article entitled "Losing Earth: The Decade We Almost Stopped Climate Change".
 The article brought significant attention to his past work.
 His views about the evolving debate over climate change policy are summarized in a 2020 interview by Nancy Rosenblum the title of which was a phrase coined by Pomerance: "The Fate of Greenland is the Fate of Miami."